Anna Quindlen

 Anna Marie Quindlen (born July 8, 1952) is an American author, journalist, and opinion columnist.

 Her New York Times column, Public and Private, won the Pulitzer Prize for Commentary in 1992.
-She began her journalism career in 1974 as a reporter for the New York Post.
+Quindlen began her journalism career in 1974 as a reporter for the New York Post.
 Between 1977 and 1994 she held several posts at The New York Times.
 Her semi-autobiographical novel One True Thing (1994) served as the basis for the 1998 film starring Meryl Streep and Renée Zellweger.

 Life and career

-Anna Quindlen was born in Philadelphia, Pennsylvania, on July 8, 1953, the daughter of Prudence (née Pantano, 1928–1972) and Robert Quindlen.
+Anna Quindlen was born in Philadelphia, Pennsylvania, on July 8, 1952, the daughter of Prudence (née Pantano, 1928–1972) and Robert Quindlen.
 Her father was Irish American and her mother was Italian American.
 Quindlen graduated in 1970 from South Brunswick High School in South Brunswick, New Jersey, and then attended Barnard College, from which she graduated in 1974.
 She was married to New Jersey attorney Gerald Krovatin, whom she met while in college.
 Their sons Quindlen Krovatin and Christopher Krovatin are published authors, and daughter Maria is an actress, comedian and writer.

 Anna Quindlen left journalism in 1995 to become a full-time novelist.